xonsh/xonsh/README.rst

 The language is a superset of Python 3.5+ with additional shell primitives. xonsh (pronounced *conch*) is meant for the daily use of experts and novices alike.

-If you like the idea of xonsh click ⭐ on the repo and stay tuned by watching releases.
+If you like the idea of xonsh click star on the repo and stay tuned by watching releases.

 Visit https://xon.sh for more information: